kelson8/GTAIVMissionScripts/Readme.md

 * spcellphonemain.c - Mostly label items, rename g_U91 to cellphone3Dstructure, found in debug print lines.
 * webcraplist.c

-I have a list of GTA IV natives and trying to figure out what they do and have some examples for them in the ```Natives.md``` file located in the root of this repo.
+I have a list of GTA IV natives and trying to figure out what they do and have some examples for them in the ```Natives.md``` file located in the Guides/IV folder in this repo.

 # Credits
 The original project is located here: